Beard Care: Tips & Tricks to Keep Your Mane in Check

 These products usually contain two main ingredients: carrier oils and essential oils.
 The carrier oil is what will give your beard its soft and upkept appearance.
 Manufacturers typically use argan, jojoba, grapeseed or coconut oils as a carrier.
 The essential oil is really just to provide a few extra vitamins and give your beard a great fragrance.

 Don’t worry, they make non-fragranced beard oils too.
 Although, you really should try out a few fragrances.
 At the risk of sounding weird, they can be sublime.

 There are countless combinations of ingredients to choose from when it comes to beard oil.
 And as with most things in life, they’re not all created equally.
 Due to the differences in beards, oils will provide varying results between guys.
 Some may leave your hair still feeling dry, and others may make it too shiny.
 Try out a few beard oils before settling on your favorite.

-As a quick side note, check out the BSG Dispatch for other personal tips on making your beard, hair, outfits and everything else look their best.
+As a quick side note, check out the BSG Mag for other personal tips on making your beard, hair, outfits and everything else look their best.

 A Little Pruning Goes a Long Way

 Whether you want the Riker look from Star Trek: TNG or you’re going for the full ZZ Top, trimming your beard is essential.
 While this may seem counterintuitive to guys who want the longest beards possible, it’s actually a necessary task to get rid of split ends.
 By ridding the face of damaged portions of your beard, you’ll keep it soft and give it a more well-kept appearance.